mfthomps/Labtainers/README.md

 - Incorrect path to student guide in the student README file; dynamically change for cloud configs
 - Incorrect extension to update-labtainer.sh
 - Msc guide enahancements
+- Update the ghidra lab to include version 10.1.2 of Ghidra

 February 15, 2022
 - Revert Azure cloud support to provision for each student.
 Azure discourages sharing resources.